Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Experiments

-Figures~\ref{fig:det_day_night} and~\ref{fig:bdd_dense_foggy} shows examples where 2PCNet~\cite{kennerley20232pcnet} mistakes parts of the road for cars and street lights for traffic lights.
-In contrast, our method accurately detects these elements in difficult lighting and weather conditions.
+Figure~\ref{fig:det_day_night} shows examples where 2PCNet~\cite{kennerley20232pcnet} mistakes parts of the roads as cars and streetlights as traffic lights (For other domain adaptations, see \pointToAppendix{\ref{appendix:addl_analysis}}{E}).
+In contrast, our method accurately distinguish foreground objects from background elements in challenging lighting and weather.